castorini/anserini/docs/regressions/regressions-ciral-v1.0-yo.md

 # Anserini Regressions: CIRAL (v1.0) &mdash; Yoruba

-This page documents BM25 monolingual regression experiments for [CIRAL (v1.0) &mdash; Yoruba](https://github.com/ciralproject/ciral).
+This page documents BM25 monolingual regression experiments on the dev set of [CIRAL (v1.0) &mdash; Yoruba](https://github.com/ciralproject/ciral).

 The exact configurations for these regressions are stored in [this YAML file](../../src/main/resources/regression/ciral-v1.0-yo.yaml).
 Note that this page is automatically generated from [this template](../../src/main/resources/docgen/templates/ciral-v1.0-yo.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.